Autocorrect in the Process of Translation -- Multi-task Learning Improves Dialogue Machine Translation: Experiments

 For better evaluation of \method, we create a Chinese-English test set covering all issues discussed above based on the corpus we analyze in the second section.

 Statistics on the built test set are displayed in Table \ref{table_statistics}.
 Building such a test set is hard and time-consuming as we need to perform manual selection, translation and annotation.

-As for translation quality of the test set, we use other metrics in addition to overall BLEU.
+As for translation quality evaluation, we use other metrics in addition to BLEU.
 For \droppun and \typo, we evaluate BLEU scores on sentences containing missing punctuation or typos according to the annotation information.
 As for \droppro, we evaluate the translation quality by the percentage of correctly recovering and translating the dropped pronouns.